yaleman/goatns/docs/src/user_auth_tokens.md

 - issued (Not null)
 - expiry (Maybe null, if it won't expire)
 - userid (Foreign key users(id))
-- tokenhash - an Argon2 hash of the following:
+- tokenhash - String (Argon2id of the token)

+How the token's generated

+1. take the following strings and concatenate them with dashes in between:
    - the system cookie secret
    - the userid
    - issuance time
    - expiry (if set)
    - a random number? maybe?
+2. Sha512 it
+3. append "goatns_"
+4. Send it to the farm

 Issuance method: